GraphDatabaseExperiments/eFD_experiments/experiments/6_How_do_queries_improve/README.md

-# How do aggregate queries improve
+# How do queries improve

 In our experiments to illustrate the benefits of normalization to the execution of aggregation queries we look again at the Northwind dataset with respect to the gFD 'Order':'customerID','shipCity', 'shipName', 'shipPostalCode', 'shipCountry', 'shipAddress', 'shipRegion' : 'customerID' -> 'shipCity', 'shipName', 'shipPostalCode', 'shipCountry', 'shipAddress', 'shipRegion'.